What is Dilation and Curettage (D and C)?

 • Pre-Procedure Tests: Your healthcare provider may request certain tests, such as blood tests, imaging studies, or a pelvic ultrasound, to assess your health and help guide the procedure.

 • Clothing: On the day of the procedure, wear loose-fitting, comfortable attire to the hospital or clinic.
-This will put you at ease and make it simpler for you to get dressed in a hospital gown if necessary.
+It will put you at ease and make it simpler for you to get dressed in a hospital gown if necessary.

 • Personal Items: Bring any necessary personal items, such as identification, A list of your current drugs and information regarding your insurance.